jquery/jquery/.github/PULL_REQUEST_TEMPLATE.md

 -->

 * [ ] New tests have been added to show the fix or feature works
-* [ ] Grunt build and unit tests pass locally with these changes
 * [ ] If needed, a docs issue/PR was created at https://github.com/jquery/api.jquery.com

 <!--